TalariLakshmiNarasimha/Number-Guessing-Game/README.md

 * User-Friendly Hints: Provides feedback like "Too high" or "Too low" for each guess.

 * Attempts Tracker: Displays the total number of guesses taken to find the correct number.
+# 🎮 How to Play
+* Make sure Python is installed on your system.

+* Clone this repository or download the script file.

+* Open a terminal and run the game using:

+* bash Copy Edit
+python Number Guessing Game.py
+* Enter your guesses when prompted.

+* Keep guessing until you get the right number and enjoy the victory message!